szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 Kubernetes started off as a platform for container orchestration.
 It is declarative in nature - you specify what the desired state the system infrastructure should be, and it attempts to configure the system accordingly.
 This is a robust pattern.
-It focuses on the question "How many pods are running?" or "Is this service up?", rather than questions such as "Did this pod start or stop?" or "Did the service go down?".
+It focuses on the question *"How many pods are running?"* or *"Is this service up?"*, rather than questions such as *"Did this pod start or stop?"* or *"Did the service go down?"*.
 This is referred to as [*level triggering* in contrast to *edge triggering*](https://pediaa.com/what-is-the-difference-between-edge-and-level-triggering/#Edge%20Triggering).
 Kubernetes continually monitors this and attempts to self heal and is successfully able to do so in numerous cases.